khalid-bouchajra/CyberSec_Projects/Wazuh_Setup/Wazuh_Setup_Tutorial.md

 ---

-### c.
-Run Your Virtual Machine and Set Up the Operating System
+### C. Run Your Virtual Machine and Set Up the Operating System

 After configuring the virtual machine, you can now start it and begin installing the operating system.